 Provide great customer service

 - Communicate, communicate, communicate.
 Respond to questions, praise, and concerns promptly.
-Quick responses have shown to increase revenues and one study showed that customers were willing to spend an extra $20 if they were responded to within 6 minutes.
+Quick responses have shown to increase revenues.
+One study showed that customers were willing to spend an extra $20 if they were responded to within 6 minutes.

 Use local hashtags